Xinwen Lianbo: Name, format and distribution

 On 18 July 2020, Xinwen Lianbo transitioned to 16:9 high definition format.

+History

+Pre-broadcast

+On 1 May 1958, China's first television station, Beijing Television, began to broadcast the "News Bulletin" from 18:50 to 19:00 every Sunday night, covering major domestic political news, social dynamics, and reports on advanced figures, which was regarded as the prototype of the "News Network" in the future.

+On 29 March 1976, the National Conference of Television Journalists held in Beijing proposed to "concentrate the strength of national television stations and create national news television broadcast programs".
+On 1 July 1976, Beijing Television broadcast the "National Television News Network" for the first time, transmitting signals to more than 10 provincial-level television stations along the microwave trunk line.

 Presenters

 It is always presented by two news presenters, usually one male and one female.
 From 1989 to 2006, the main newscasters were Xing Zhibin and Luo Jing, assisted by four others.
-On 5 June 2006, two younger newscasters were introduced, namely Li Zimeng and Kang Hui.
+On 5 June 2006, two younger newscasters, Li Zimeng and Kang Hui, were introduced.